HalukSumen/FashionMnist/README.md

 ### 7 - Result & Future Work

-As a result, I saw these scores.
+As a result, my model gives overally good results.

 Test Loss is __0.2166__